Healthdirect Free Australian health advice you can count on.

 When should I go to a nursing post?

-As a first step, you should attend a nursing post if you need treatment for an injury or illness when you are very far from doctors or hospitals.
+As a first step, you should attend a nursing post if you are very far away from a doctor or hospital and need treatment for an injury or illness.

-While most clinics' opening hours are limited to week days, some have staff on call for emergencies 24 hours a day.
+Most clinics' opening hours are limited to weekdays, but some have staff on call for emergencies 24 hours a day.

 You might also have regular appointments with a nursing post so they can monitor your condition and manage your medicines.